Get us in your inbox

 International Women’s Day celebrates and commemorates the countless achievements of women around the world.
 It’s also a time to recognise the many gender inequalities – gender-based violence, access to education and the gender pay gap to name a few – that still exist today, and talk about what we can do to combat them.
 As always, there will be talks and debates around for International Women’s Day 2023 in London, as well as parties, tours, networking events and career initiatives helping London’s ladies to smash that glass ceiling into smithereens.
 Looking for some International Women's Day ideas to help you take down the patriarchy?
 Keep an eye on this page for the best events happening on and around the day.
 RECOMMENDED: More great things to do in March.
 When is International Women’s Day?
 International Women’s Day takes place every year on March 8.
 In 2023, that’s on a Wednesday.

-Unmissable things to do and events in London in November 2022
+Free things to do in London this weekend

 Listings and reviews (1)